Thomas Markle Is Asking For One More Chance

-Thomas Markle is starting to get the sense that he is running out of time to make amends with his daughter Meghan and her new husband, Prince Harry.
+Thomas Markle seems to be starting to get the sense that he is running out of time to make amends with his daughter Meghan and her new husband, Prince Harry.
 Markle has tried several different ways to get the newly minted Duchess Meghan’s attention, and friends say he has finally gotten around to saying he’s sorry for the acting out.

 The Daily Mail says that Thomas Markle fears he is running out of time to make things right with his youngest child.
 A friend is now saying that Markle hopes to see his daughter Meghan when she travels to the west coast of the United States later this year.

-“He wants to hug his daughter and tell her how very proud he is of her and how much he loves her.”
+“He wants to hug his daughter and tell her how very proud he is of her and how much he loves her,” the source said.

 At this time, Thomas Markle doesn’t even have a phone number to contact Meghan and Harry, so he feels as if he needs to get back in touch.
 Markle’s friend is still saying that if it wasn’t for his heart trouble, he would have loved to attend the royal wedding.

-“He wanted so much to walk her down the aisle and give her away on her magical big day and he’s always going to bitterly upset and frustrated that instead, he has to stay in bed following heart surgery.”
+“He wanted so much to walk her down the aisle and give her away on her magical big day and he’s always going to bitterly upset and frustrated that instead, he has to stay in bed following heart surgery,” the source recounted.

 Thomas Markle makes a last-ditch plea to Meghan Markle https://t.co/15zuNYrev5 pic.twitter.com/9HGksY9nym